Elhen15/seed-service/README.md

 <br/>
 If using open shift create `process.env.environment` & `process.env.zookeeperServer`.
 <br/>
-Also, consider creating `process.env.serviceName` or just leave it hard-coded in config-control.js.
+Also, consider creating `process.env.serviceName` or just leave it hard-coded in config-control.js and in logger.js.
 <br/>
 Navigate to `http://localhost:7800/api-docs/` to watch the swagger Ui for this project.
 <br/>